splunk/observability-workshop/content/en/pet-clinic/docs/apm.md

 sudo tail -f /var/log/syslog
 ```

 You can validate if the application is running by visiting `http://<VM_IP_ADDRESS>:8080`.
-Now generate some traffic, click around, generate errors, add visits, etc. Then you can visit the Splunk APM UI and examine the application components, traces, etc. **Hamburguer Menu → APM → Explore**.
+Now generate some traffic, click around, generate errors, add visits, etc. Then you can visit the Splunk APM UI and examine the application components, traces, etc. **Hamburger Menu → APM → Explore**.

 **Once your validation is complete you can stop the application by pressing** `Ctrl-c` **.**